ScottG489/scottg489.github.io/src/content/a-full-style-test.md

 title: A Full and Comprehensive Style Test
 image: img/testimg-cover.jpg
 author: [Scott]
-date: 2018-09-30T07:03:47.149Z
+date: 2019-09-30T07:03:47.149Z
+draft: false
+excerpt: Below is just about everything you’ll need to style in the theme.
+Check the source code to see the many embedded elements within paragraphs.
 tags:
   - Tests
----

-Below is just about everything you’ll need to style in the theme.
-Check the source code to see the many embedded elements within paragraphs.

 ---

 # Heading 1